Zawartas/lotto/README.md

 # lotto
-a short program to randomly pick 6 unique digits.
+A short program to randomly pick 6 unique digits.